ai7/sagetv-for-plexmediacenter/readme.md

 ## Build

-You can build the zip deliverable by simply run 'make' from the root folder.
+You can build the zip deliverable by simply run 'make' from the project root folder.
 This will create a build directory and package a zip file with suitable directory structure for install on user system.

 ## Notes

-Many thanks to PiX64 and others who created the initial project on Google Code, this will not be possible without their contribution.
+Many thanks to PiX64 and others who created the initial project on Google Code, this will not be possible without their efforts.